Skip to Content

 Our attorneys regularly appear in courts across North Texas, and this includes matters that proceed in Denton County.
 Familiarity with local procedures can help us anticipate how scheduling, required filings, and court preferences may affect your case.
 For example, some issues are commonly addressed through mediation before a trial date is set, while others may go directly to the court for initial rulings.
 Understanding these patterns allows us to discuss with you what to expect at each stage.

-While no two cases follow exactly the same path, probate litigation often involves written discovery, depositions, and motion practice before a final hearing or trial.
+While no two cases follow the same path, probate litigation often involves written discovery, depositions, and motion practice before a final hearing or trial.
 We guide clients through each step, explaining what information will be requested, how evidence is gathered, and how your participation in hearings may look.
-Our aim is to make the Denton County process less intimidating by giving you a clear view of what is happening and why.
+We aim to make the Denton County process less intimidating by giving you a clear view of what is happening and why.

 To speak with our experienced Denton estate litigation lawyers, call us at (972) 236-7798 or contact us online today.